Quick Start for Oracle XStream CDC Source Connector for Confluent Platform

 Using Transport Layer Security (TLS)

-Transport Layer Security (TLS) can be configured to secure connections between the client (connector) and the Oracle database.
-Currently, only one-way TLS without client wallets is supported.
+You can configure Transport Layer Security (TLS) to secure connections between the client (connector) and the Oracle database.
+The connector supports both one-way TLS (with and without client wallets) and two-way TLS (mutual TLS).

-In one-way TLS, the database server presents a certificate to authenticate itself to the client (connector).
-The client needs access to the trusted Certificate Authority (CA) root certificate that signed the server’s certificate to verify it.
-Currently, the connector only supports certificates signed by well-known CAs, where the corresponding CA certificate is present in the default certificate store of the system running the connector.
+- One-way TLS: In one-way TLS, the database server presents a certificate to authenticate itself to the connector.
+The connector needs access to the trusted Certificate Authority (CA) root certificate that signed the server’s certificate to verify it.
+This trusted CA certificate must be available either in the default certificate store of the system running the connector or within a client wallet provided to the connector.

 For more information on configuring TLS, see Configuring Transport Layer Security Authentication chapter of the Oracle Database Security Guide.